 Out-of-the-box color accuracy is good, but not ideal.
 On chromaticity tests, red and blue colors are closely aligned with their ideal CIE color coordinates, but green is slightly outside its ideal zone.
 As mentioned earlier, the monitor’s colors appear well saturated and there isn’t evidence of tinting, so the skewed greens will likely go unnoticed during gameplay.

 Input lag (the time it takes for a monitor to react to a controller command) comes in a fairly short 10.1 milliseconds, which is not quite as short as our Top Pick, the BenQ XL2430T (9.4 milliseconds), but way better than the AOC U2879F (29.7 milliseconds).

-The LG 32GK650F-B consumes 46 watts of power in both Cinema and FPS1 modes, but can go down with lower brightness.
-That’s at par with most gaming monitors, including the larger LG 38UC99-W gaming monitor.
+The 31.5 LG 32GK650F consumes 46 watts of power in both Cinema and FPS1 modes but can go down with lower brightness.
+That’s at par with most gaming monitors, including the more expensive Gigabyte M32 gaming monitor.

 The 32-inch LG 32GK650F-B is a great deal if you’re looking for a monitor that lets you enjoy your games on an extra-wide, extra-large curved screen.
 Its mild curve keeps you glued to the action, and its VA panel delivers strong grayscale performance, though it suffers from narrow viewing angles as compared to IPS panels.

-For the price $339.00 at Amazon , you’re getting a solid selection of gamer-friendly features with this display, several gaming modes, and AMD Radeon FreeSync makes it even exciting.
+For the price, you’re getting a solid selection of gamer-friendly features with this display, several gaming modes, and AMD Radeon FreeSync makes it even more exciting.